cameronalberg/points_demo/README.md

 ## JAR
 Java 11 is required to run this application via a JAR File.

-The latest release of this API can be downloaded as a .jar package here
+The latest release of this API can be downloaded as a .jar package in the releases section of this repository.

 If Java is installed, the application can be started with the following command:
 ```